 by Monty St John

 In this previous article, it was mentioned at various points that collection should be automated.
 After a few emails and slack conversation about it, sharing some approaches to automation seemed in order.
-Mind you, CDI teaches a course on Python automation, which covers these topics in more detail.
-Still, below covers several useful ways to leverage Python to collect from the starting credential sources mentioned in the previous article.
+Below covers several useful ways to leverage Python to collect from the starting credential sources mentioned in the previous article.

 Python works on any OS platform, but the suggestions and examples below leverage Linux.
 Please keep that in mind.
 Virtualenv is a useful tool to create isolated Python environments.
 Virtualenv builds environments that have their own installation directories and don’t share libraries.
 That means easily installing Python 2.7 and Python 3.x on one system without running into conflicts, and maintaining different versions of modules for different projects without running into collisions.
 It is highly suggested to use with the following projects.